AdguardTeam/AdguardKnowledgeBase/pages/03.windows/03.features/05.extensions/docs.en.md

 ** Web of Trust **

 Web of Trust lets you see the reputation of each website based on its users’ opinions.
 The site is rated by a number of specific criteria: trust, security, etc. This extension is turned off by default, but you can turn it on in the application settings.
-You will find more detailed information about this extension in our Knowledge Database.